hm-lang/core/proposals/README.md

 ```

 This is because reference types do not technically exist in hm-lang.
 The `@@` prefix
-is just syntactic sugar for passing in a `!` temporified variable and getting it returned
+is just syntactic sugar for passing in a mooted (postfix `!`) variable and getting it returned
 from the function.
 So the above valid examples actually define these overloads:

 ```